 We cannot guarantee that any of our or our licensors' patent searches or analyses, including but not limited to the identification of relevant patents, the scope of patent claims or the expiration of relevant patents, are complete or thorough, nor can we be certain that we have identified each and every third-party patent and pending application in the United States and abroad that is relevant to or necessary for the commercialization of our product candidates in any jurisdiction.
 For example, U.S. applications filed before November 29, 2000 and certain U.S. applications filed after that date that will not be filed outside the United States remain confidential until patents issue.
 Patent applications in the United States and elsewhere are published approximately 18 months after the earliest filing for which priority is claimed, with such earliest filing date being commonly referred to as the priority date.
 Therefore, patent applications covering our product candidates could have been filed by others without our knowledge.
 Additionally, pending patent applications that have been published can, subject to certain limitations, be later amended in a manner that could cover our product candidates or the use of our product candidates.
 The scope of a patent claim is determined by an interpretation of the law, the written disclosure in a patent and the patent's prosecution history.
 Our interpretation of the relevance or the scope of a patent or a pending application may be incorrect, which may negatively impact our ability to market our product candidates.
-We may incorrectly determine that our product candidates are not covered by a third-party patent or may incorrectly predict whether a third party's pending application will issue with claims of relevant scope.
-Our determination of the expiration date of any patent in the United States or abroad that we consider relevant may be incorrect, which may negatively impact our ability to develop and market our product candidates.
-Our failure to identify and correctly interpr
+Our failure to identify and correctly interpret relevant patents may be incorrectly interpret relevant patents may he incorrectly interpret relevant patents may negatively impact our ability to develop and market our product candidates.
+Our failure to identify and correctly interpret relevant patents may he incorrectly interpret relevant patents may he incorrectly interpret relevant patents may negatively impact our ability to develop and market our product candidate